bnurbit/quarkus-coding/src/main/resources/quarkus.md

 * Install Quarkus Run Configs in Intellij

 ### Profiles
-By default:
+By default: dev, prod, test
-- dev
-- prod
-- test

 ### Defining properties
 - if no prefix, then it's general property for all profiles